duplicity

 A NOTE ON SSH BACKENDS

 The ssh backends support sftp and scp/ssh transport protocols.
 This is a known user-confusing issue as these are fundamentally different.
-If you plan to
+If you plan to access your backend via one

-access your backend via one of those please inform yourself about the requirements for a server to support sftp or scp/ssh access.
-To make it even more
+of those please inform yourself about the requirements for a server to support sftp or scp/ssh access.
+To make it even more confusing the user can choose between several ssh backends

-confusing the user can choose between several ssh backends via a scheme prefix: paramiko+ (default), pexpect+, lftp+... .
+via a scheme prefix: paramiko+ (default), pexpect+, lftp+... .

 paramiko & pexpect support --use-scp, --ssh-askpass and --ssh-options.
-Only the pexpect backend allows to define --scp-command and --sftp-command.
+Only the pexpect backend allows one to define --scp-command and --sftp-command.

 SSH paramiko backend (default) is a complete reimplementation of ssh protocols natively in python.
 Advantages are speed and maintainability.
-Minor
+Minor disadvantage is that extra packages

-disadvantage is that extra packages are needed as listed in REQUIREMENTS.
+are needed as listed in REQUIREMENTS.
 In sftp (default) mode all operations are done via the according sftp commands.
-In
+In scp mode ( --use-scp ) though scp access is used for put/get

-scp mode ( --use-scp ) though scp access is used for put/get operations but listing is done via ssh remote shell.
+operations but listing is done via ssh remote shell.

 SSH pexpect backend is the legacy ssh backend using the command line ssh binaries via pexpect.
-Older versions used scp for get and put operations and sftp
+Older versions used scp for get and put operations and sftp for list and delete

-for list and delete operations.
-The current version uses sftp for all four supported operations, unless the --use-scp option is used to revert to old
+operations.
+The current version uses sftp for all four supported operations, unless the --use-scp option is used to revert to old behavior.

 SSH lftp backend is simply there because lftp can interact with the ssh cmd line binaries.
-It is meant as a last resort in case the above options fail for
+It is meant as a last resort in case the above options fail for some reason.

-Why use sftp instead of scp?
-The change to sftp was made in order to allow the remote system to chroot the backup, thus providing better security and
+The change to sftp was made in order to allow the remote system to chroot the backup, thus providing better security and because it does not suffer from shell quoting issues like scp.

-because it does not suffer from shell quoting issues like scp.
-Scp also does not support any kind of file listing, so sftp or ssh access will always be
+Scp also does not support any kind of file listing, so sftp or ssh access will always be needed in addition for this backend mode to work properly.
+Sftp does not have these

-which is sometimes not an option.
+limitations but needs an sftp service running on the backend server, which is sometimes not an option.

 A NOTE ON SSL CERTIFICATE VERIFICATION

-Certificate verification as implemented right now [02.2016] only in the webdav and lftp backends. older pythons 2.7.8- and older lftp binaries need a file
+Certificate verification as implemented right now [02.2016] only in the webdav and lftp backends. older pythons 2.7.8- and older lftp binaries need a file based database of

-based database of certification authority certificates (cacert file).
+certification authority certificates (cacert file).

-Newer python 2.7.9+ and recent lftp versions however support the system default certificates (usually in /etc/ssl/certs) and also giving an alternative ca
+Newer python 2.7.9+ and recent lftp versions however support the system default certificates (usually in /etc/ssl/certs) and also giving an alternative ca cert folder via --ssl-

 The cacert file has to be a PEM formatted text file as currently provided by the CURL project.
 See